Speech Communication (SPC)

 General Education Category: Communications General Ed

 This is a course in effective oral communication with a concentration on improvement of delivery and listening through individual and group speech activities.
 Preparatory activities for speech presentations will promote awareness, tolerance, and acceptance of people from different ethnicities, cultures, socioeconomic levels, age groups, gender, or other defining cultural/ethnic differences.
-This diversity-infused course meets general education requirement.
+This course meets general education requirement.
 A grade of “C” or higher is needed to fulfill AA graduation requirements.

 SPC 2608H Honors Fundamentals of Speech Communication